axelvanherle/piSite/content/posts/oldpost.md

 author: "Axel Vanherle"
 ---

-This is just to add an old post, to demonstrate the archives feature.
+This is just to add an (very) old post, to demonstrate the archives feature.